tensorflow/tensorflow/ci/official/README.md

 #   "build_file" item that indicates the script used.
 ci/official/wheel.sh

-# Advanced: Select specific build/test targets with "any.sh"
+# Advanced: Select specific build/test targets with "any.sh".
 # TF_ANY_TARGETS="//your/target" TF_ANY_MODE="test" ci/official/any.sh

 # Afterwards: Examine the results, which will include: The bazel cache,